Electronics Engineering Technician

 Do not use the file path shown in the footer as the document name and revision.

 - Pre-work: Any assigned pre-work shall be entered here.

 - Procedure: Refer to lab procedure document by title and revision number.
-If no procedure is provided, the author must summarize and document the procedure he/she followed during the performance of the lab.
+If no procedure is provided, the author must summarize and document the procedure they followed during the performance of the lab.